Last reviewed: October 30, 2025

 By design, smart components are made to be customized to your own sites even if some can somehow be generic, they will still rely on being rendered on the website consuming your content.
 Because of that, they need to be configured and developed on your website.

-Note 2: We offer a generic Smart Component integration in Drupal which will let a Drupal developer configure and expose literally any element developed in Drupal to Content Publisher.
+We offer a generic Smart Component integration in Drupal which will let a Drupal developer configure and expose literally any element developed in Drupal to Content Publisher.
 Example: showing a content tile from content directly stored in Drupal, rendering a user object, or embedding an interactive form interface.
 The Drupal administrator will have to simply define the parameters required for the component they want to setup, and ensure templates and underlying business logic are handled correctly in Drupal.

 How to use Smart Components